English

 • Always enter from the official entrances, and don't try to take shortcuts or get roped into a bootleg tour around a random part of the underground.
 These are usually unsafe and not recognized by preservation committees.

-• Booking online is highly recommended in order to get the best deals and the flexibility to organize your day well.
+• Booking online is highly recommended in order to get the best deals, preferred time slots, and the flexibility to organize your day well.

 • Dress warmly since the temperature below ground is often several degrees cooler than the surface, even during summers.